 With a huge high speed network and reasonable pricing this is great all-round VPN but BitTorrent users and those wanting deep anonymity should look elsewhere.

-Hong Kong based PureVPN offers very a fast VPN service offering 500+ servers in 141 countries.
+Hong Kong based PureVPN offers very a fast VPN service offering 6,500+ servers in 141 countries.
 There are highly configurable clients for both Windows and Mac users both of which offer the very attractive option of allowing users to select the best server based on purpose rather than simply geographical location.
 Those trying to access services in other countries such as HBO and streaming sporting coverage will find this particularly useful.
-The iOS client is more basic but is easy to setup.
-BitTorrent is supported but only in a limited number of countries.
-There are some unanswered privacy concerns about information kept during account registration and while this will be of little consequence to average users it suggests that those wanting the absolute anonymity should look elsewhere.
+The mobile clients are more basic but easy to setup.
+BitTorrent is supported with dedicated servers for P2P activities and secured with AES 256-bit encryption.
+By design the systems are not keeping any personally identifiable data as certified by the independent auditor.

 The company behind PureVPN

 PureVPN is the main product of Hong Kong-based GZ Systems and has been operating since 2007.
 The website is sketchy on additional company details with only a physical mailing address in Central Hong Kong given.
 Whatever, they are certainly now a major player in the VPN industry with the claimed three million+ customers.

 Hong Kong nominally has its own legal system inherited from the British but it is none-the-less part of mainland China.
 This may be a source of concern to some users (particularly those from mainland China) whose main reason for using a VPN is complete anonymity.
 For non-Chinese users, Hong Kong’s remoteness and independence from North American and European courts may be re-assuring.